samumantha/EODIE/docs/Tutorial.rst

     mkdir $path/$local_dir # creates the local directory which was described in previous line

-    cp -r /path/to/the/original/shapefiles $path/$local_dir # Copies the shapefile to every temporary local directory
+    cp -r /path/to/the/original/shapefiles $path/$local_dir # Copies the shapefile to every temporary local directory.
+Note that with shp, the auxiliary files need to be copied as well (use * after filename).

-    cd /path/to/the/program/EODIE/src/eodie # Needs to be in the EODIE directory to work properly
+    cd /path/to/the/program/EODIE/src/ # Needs to be in the EODIE directory to work properly

     # The actual processing:
-    python eodie_process.py --rasterfile $name --vector name/of/shapefile --out ./results --id PlotID --statistics_out --index ndvi
+    python eodie_process.py --platform s2 --rasterfile $name --vector $path/$local_dir/name/of/shapefile --out ./results --id PlotID --statistics_out --index ndvi
     # More specific arguments and their purpose can be found in EODIE documentation:  https://eodie.readthedocs.io/en/latest/
     rm -r $path/$local_dir # Removes the temporary directory which is not needed anymore